digidem/mapeo-core/README.md

 Import data from a `.geojson` file or a `.shp` file.

+## Security Notes

+### "Can a passive listener learn about Mapeo project data?"

+By default, peer discovery and sync happens over the local network only, and not the internet.
+If a malicious computer on the network is listening to packets, they will be able to learn of a project's "discovery key": a blake2b hash of the project's "project key".
+The discovery key is a mechanism to help peers in the same project find each other (on the local network or the internet), but on its own is insufficient to decrypt communications between peers.
+The project key *must* be known by a peer in order to decrypt any data exchanged.
+So, passive listeners will be able to ascertain a unique identifier for a project and learn which IPs are interested in it, but not any of the data exchanged by those peers.

 ## Community

 Connect with the Mapeo community for support & to contribute!